22172

 He is the author of The Caveman Principles (2025), a guide to help reclaim your power, strip away the layers of societal pressure, and rediscover your inherent resilience.

-Using his 19 years of Policing experience, combined with his tried and tested S.L.A.P.
-Technique wellness coaching system, Carl Jones has become a motivational resilience speaker helping clients to gain knowledge of how to support others struggling with their mental wellbeing.
+Using his 19 years of policing experience, combined with his tried and tested S.L.A.P.
+Technique wellness coaching system, Carl has become a motivational resilience speaker helping clients to gain knowledge of how to support others struggling with their mental wellbeing.

 S.L.A.P.
 IS AS SIMPLE AS